 Western culture, and some of the talking therapies can neglect, or minimise, the role of the body and the embodied experience of clients and therapists.
 My research and personal yoga practice helped me begin to appreciate the importance of bringing mind and body together to ensure a more holistic and embodied type of change.

 Throughout the course of my PhD research I came to understand how yoga therapy, and practices and philosophy compliment many psychotherapeutic theories and practices.

 I came to appreciate that talking therapies are not always the most effective approach to managing emotional and psychological issues.
 Sometimes, a more embodied perspective can be beneficial in enabling people to access, release and manage feelings, memories and emotions trapped within the body and / or nervous system.

 Science is now illustrating how effective yoga can be for helping people manage emotions, regulate the nervous system and generally promote psychological well-being.

-I am in the process of setting up and running yoga classes and one-to-one sessions for a range of psychological conditions including stress, anxiety, depression, body image, PTSD and general emotional well-being and resilience.
+As well as offering one-to-one yoga therapy sessions, I run yoga classes and workshops for a range of psychological conditions including: eating disorders, stress, anxiety, depression, body image, PTSD, menopause, insomnia, and general emotional well-being and resilience.